Central Narcotics Bureau

-The Central Narcotics Bureau (中央肃毒局) or CNB is a department under the Ministry of Home Affairs (MHA) tasked to combat drug trafficking and distribution and is responsible for coordinating all matters pertaining to drug eradication in Singapore.
+The Central Narcotics Bureau (CNB; Biro Narkotik Pusat; 中央肃毒局; மத்திய போதைப்பொருள் ஒழிப்புப் பிரிவு) is a department under the Ministry of Home Affairs (MHA) tasked to combat drug trafficking and distribution and is responsible for coordinating all matters pertaining to drug eradication in Singapore.

 History

 On 19 October 1971, the Government of Singapore announced that a new and dedicated Central Narcotics Bureau (CNB), would be set up within the Ministry of Home Affairs (MHA).
 Minister for Home Affairs Wong Lin Ken said, "Such activities will be coordinated in the Central Narcotics Bureau.
 CNB also plans to build a capacity to educate the public in the dangers of drug abuse".In 1973, the Singapore Government introduced the Misuse of Drugs Act (MDA) to deal with drug traffickers, pushers and addicts.

 The enactment of the MDA was intended to consolidate the provisions of the Dangerous Drugs Ordinance 1951 (DDO) and Drugs (Prevention of Misuse) Act 1969 (DPMA), and secondly to more effectively deal with the worsening drug situation.

 New legislation was deemed to be necessary by then-Minister for Health Chua Sian Chin in Parliament in 1973.
 "The Dangerous Drugs Act (i.e. DDO) was enacted about 21 years ago and the controls provided therein are grossly inadequate for the 70's, with the introduction of a host of new drugs of medical value if properly used."
 The need was exacerbated by Singapore's geographical location and development into a trading hub.
 The proximity to the Golden Triangle is another oft-cited justification for tough anti-drug laws.